Harve Tibbott

-Harve Tibbott (May 27, 1885 – December 31, 1969) was a Republican member of the U.S. House of Representatives from Pennsylvania.
+Harve Tibbott (May 27, 1885 – December 31, 1969) was an American pharmacist who was as a Republican member of the U.S. House of Representatives from Pennsylvania, serving five terms in office from 1939 to 1949.

+Formative years

 Tibbott was born near Ebensburg, Pennsylvania.
 He graduated from the school of pharmacy of the University of Pittsburgh in 1906.

+Career

+Tibbott began his professional life in retail drug business by working as a pharmacist in Ebensburg in 1906.

+Politics

-He was engaged in the retail drug business and as a pharmacist in Ebensburg in 1906.
-He was treasurer of the William Penn Highway Association from 1913 to 1915, and treasurer of Cambria County, Pennsylvania, from 1932 to 1935.
-He was a member of the Republican State committee in 1936 and 1937, and president of the First National Bank of Ebensburg since 1938.
+He subsequently became the treasurer of the William Penn Highway Association, and served in that capacity from 1913 to 1915.
+He then became the treasurer of Cambria County, Pennsylvania, and served in that role from 1932 to 1935.
+A member of the Republican State committee in 1936 and 1937, he assumed the job of president of the First National Bank of Ebensburg in 1938.

+Congress

 Tibbott was elected as a Republican to the Seventy-sixth and to the four succeeding Congresses.
 He was an unsuccessful candidate for reelection in 1948, defeated by Democrat Robert L. Coffey.